"All the champagne was in the American team room."

 Not only did Europe have the omnipresent team spirit, they had star power to match the Americans.

-The typically reliable team formats weren’t producing typical results for Europe, though.
+When play began on Friday however, the typically reliable team formats weren’t producing typical results for Europe.

 In four of the last five Ryder Cups Europe had won, they’d held a lead going into Sunday (in 2002 the teams were tied 8-8 after Saturday).
 In 2010 it was three points, in 2006 it was four points, in 2004 it was six points, and in 1997 it was five points.